-Python virtual environments allow you to install Python packages and a Python interpreter in an isolated location from the rest of your system, instead of installing them globally.
+Python virtual environments allow you to install Python packages in an isolated location from the rest of your system instead of installing them system-wide.
 This has a few advantages that we’ll go over first.

 Why you need virtual environments

 If you install third-party packages system-wide, you could argue that you’re very efficient.
 After all, you only need to install it once, saving you precious time and disk space.
 There’s a problem with this approach that may start to unfold weeks or months later, however.